Skip to Content

 Students can find more information about the surveys and student feedback on the My Queen's website

-Student feedback given in the QSS and NSS is used by Queen's to enhance the quality of courses and improve the wider student experience.
+Student feedback given in the NSS is used by Queen's to enhance the quality of courses and improve the wider student experience.

 The continued support of all staff is fundamental to the success of the surveys, so we welcome your help.